python-control/python-control/doc/develop.rst

   prompt and the expected response) and code blocks (using the `testcode` directive).

-* When refering to the python-control package, several different forms can be used:
+* When referring to the python-control package, several different forms can be used:

   - Full name: "the Python Control Systems Library (python-control)"